muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Wait!

-Phanna doen't have any influence right now! that means I can influence and manipulate Phanna's internal body parts without requesting for permission...
+Phanna doesn't have any influence right now! which means I can influence and manipulate Phanna's internal body parts without requesting for permission...

 Maybe I can break Phanna's arms with Forgemaster...

-But something like that is irreversible right?
+But something like that is irreversible, right?

 And just as Phanna has agreed to help me...

-How is Phanna able to maintain such as strong grip without using strengthen?
+How is Phanna able to maintain such a strong grip without using strengthen?

 Is this how it is?
 I get to choose to enlist Phanna's help or to watch them kill Melody again.